spxrogers/spxrogers.github.io/faq.md

 permalink: /faq/
 ---

+Why does the 404 page show pugs?
+: because pugs are perfect little beings.

 What blog theme is this?
-: blog.srogers.net is powered by the `harmony` jekyll theme.
+: srogers.net is powered by the `harmony` jekyll theme.
 Originally designed and built by [Gayan Virajith](http://gayanvirajith.github.io) & [Maheshika Lakmali](http://maheshikalakmali.github.io).
-You can view this site's source [HERE].
+You can view this site's source [here](https://github.com/spxrogers/spxrogers.github.io).